Amy Chouest

-The two deaths occurred on March 11, 1992.
-The two men, Mike Sinclair, and Lee Roy Burks, worked for Marine Specialty, a firm hired to carry out some of the research.
+Two deaths occurred on March 11, 1992.
+The two men worked for Marine Specialty, a firm hired to carry out some of the research.
 A depth charge accidentally exploded on deck, killing the men, but without causing significant damage to the ship.

-Ian Anderson, writing in New Scientist, reported that environmental activists were concerned the loud noises would deafen marine animals.

-United Press International speculated that the deaths occurred during an experiment that included the covert involvement of Trident submarines, based on initial Navy reports that said that submarines hadn't surfaced, or fired any weapons, at the time of the explosion.
+United Press International speculated that the deaths occurred during an experiment that included the covert involvement of Trident submarines, based on initial United States Navy reports that said that submarines had not surfaced, or fired any weapons, at the time of the explosion.